The envelope looked official. Clearly not junk mail. But I had no idea what was inside.

 Studies show that those who start the day early can ward off distractions and get more done.

-- Virgin CEO Richard Branson gets up at 5 am to exercise
+- Virgin Founder Richard Branson gets up at 5 am to exercise

 - Apple CEO Tim Cook is awake and sending company emails by 4:30 am

 - Disney CEO Bob Iger is up at 4:30 am and uses his quiet time to read